infotronic218/STM32DEV_BOARD/README.md

 ![Board Layout](/images/layout.PNG)

-# Feel free to contact me for embedded electronics projects.
-I will be glad to contribute[Link to my portfolio](https://oussenisawadogo.web.app).
+# Feel free to contact me for embedded electronics projects or any job opportinuty.
+I will be glad to contribute  [Link to my portfolio](https://oussenisawadogo.web.app).